phlex-ruby/phlex.fun/components/caching.md

 end
 ```

 It’s important to store the FIFOCacheStore in a constant.
-If we had initialized it from inside the `cache_store` method, we would get a new store each time that method is called and we’d never have a cache hit.
+If we had initialized it from inside the `cache_store` method, we would get a new store each time that method is called and we’d never cache anything.

 ### Using the Rails cache <Badge type="danger" text="Rails" />